 Disciplinary Hearing Officers are independent decision makers appointed by CACS's Governing Board to hear disciplinary matters.
 Notwithstanding anything to the contrary here within, Disciplinary Hearing Officers have the authority to issue a short-term suspension, long-term suspension, or expulsion of any student found to have violated the Code of Conduct.
 If a Disciplinary Hearing is called, the student will be suspended from school until the hearing can be held.
 The hearing will be held no later than ten (10) school days after the beginning of the suspension unless the parent and school mutually agree to an extension or the conduct of the student or parent causes a delay beyond said ten (10)-day period.

-Disciplinary Hearing Procedures for Regular Education Students

-Disciplinary Hearing Officers are independent decision makers appointed by CACS to hear disciplinary matters.
-Notwithstanding anything to the contrary here within, Disciplinary Hearing Officers have the authority to issue a short - term suspension, long-term suspension, or expulsion of any student found to have violated the Code of Conduct.
+Disciplinary Hearing Procedures for Regular Education Students short - term suspension, long-term suspension, or expulsion of any student found to have violated the Code of Conduct.